 3. Many Lilacs and Roses are placed out on these drip lines during spring or summer, they flower, are photographed for the newsletter moved to the plant sale and finally sold.
-I walk around taking pictures with my digital camera while the emitters slowly water the plants at one half gallon of water per hour.
-Potential customers send me their address, phone number and a list of plants they are interested in purchasing then follow what I'm doing in the newsletter.
+I walk around taking pictures with my digital camera while the emitters slowly water the plants.

-My helpers bring Lilacs that will flower this year and place them around the plant sale location where it will be easy for me to water and sell them.
+My helpers bring Lilacs that will flower this year and place them around the plant sale location where they will get watered easily probably on drip line.